y-philly/jgade-code-googletest-version/README.md

 ### Test

-Below is the flow of testing LedDriver on cygwin bash.
+Below is the flow of testing LedDriver on cygwin shell.

 ```bash
 cd <root directory of this repository>/test/LedDriver